Mutual Fund Prospectus

 If you invest in mutual funds, including index funds, one of the most important things you need to know involves a document called the mutual fund prospectus.
-A mutual fund prospectus is a legal document that the Securities and Exchange Commissions requires mutual funds to file and be made available to potential investors.
+The Securities and Exchange Commissions requires funds to file this legal document and make it available to potential investors.
 It is extremely important to you because it contains a tremendous amount of information that you can't get elsewhere.
-For example, here is a quick list of things you might find ina mutual fund prospectus:

-- A mutual fund prospectus includes a description of the investing strategy the mutual fund management company will use to invest your money.
+- Description of the investing strategy the mutual fund management company will use to invest your money.
 Some funds follow a value investing strategy, some go for growth stocks, while still others may use risky strategies involving stock options.
 These days, a popular mutual fund strategy is based on mimicking an index such as the S&P 500.

-- A long-term performance disclosure comparing the mutual fund's performance to a benchmark such as the Dow Jones Industrial Average.
+- Long-term performance disclosure comparing the mutual fund's performance to a benchmark such as the Dow Jones Industrial Average.
 The mutual fund prospectus may explain why a certain benchmark is the most appropriate comparison.

 - Whether or not the mutual fund employs leverage; whether the mutual fund lends its own securities out to others, such as short sellers, in exchange for income.

-- The amount the directors are paid for their service
+- Amount the directors are paid for their service

 - Control persons and principal owners of the fund, including the institutions holding securities on behalf of the actual investors in "street names"

 - Information about the managers of the mutual fund assets to help you determine whether or not you think they have the credentials, experience, and temperament to handle your money